Aloners: Release and reception

 The film was also screened at 1st Ulsan International Film Festival on December 18, 2021.

 Critical response

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 100 percent based on 19 critics, with an average rating of 7.40 out of 10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 97% based on 38 critics, with an average rating of 7.5 out of 10.
+The website's critics consensus reads, "A meditation on isolation, Aloners poignantly explores grief, or the avoidance of it, and the technological walls we build around us."

 Jonathan Romney of Screen International wrote "Aloners transcends its limitations through acute character observation, impressive directorial control and a strong performance from lead actress Gong Seung-yeon".

 Aviva Dove-Viebahn of Ms. magazine called the film "a stirring portrait of the cages we build for ourselves—and questions how and when we may want to be free of them".